danielhasse/raspberryprojects/README.md

  ```
  sudo nano /etc/dhcpcd.conf
  ```
- 2. Add the following lines in the end of the file
+ 2. Add the following lines in the end of the file  -  Remember to change the ip address to your network ip.

  ```
  interface wlan0